zzzprojects/Eval-Expression.NET/docs/pages/api/eval-execute.md

 ## Description
 {{ page.description }}

-You can specify parameter from various way:
+You can specify parameter value to use in the expression from various way:

 - By Anonymous Type
 - By Class Member